 Both this Royal and Buttercream icing recipes work great on these Butter Cookies.

 Royal Icing – Icing recipe is taken from the can of Meringue powder.

 - Three teaspoons butter extract flavoring (use almond or lemon if you used it in the cookie dough)

-Beat all ingredients with an electric mixer for 7 to 10 minutes.
+Beat all ingredients with an electric mixer for 5 minutes on a low speed.

 An Easy Buttercream Frosting – If working with young children, this icing is much easier for them to work with.